#028 How to Prevent Weight Gain After Eating a Big Meal or Junk Food

 What should you do if you just ate way too much?
 Most of us follow this unhealthy behavior with yet another unhealthy behavior: sitting.
 In our western culture, we were often taught to rest after a meal to allow the body a chance to digest the food.
-Could this actually be the wrong advice?
+Could this be the wrong advice?
+How can you prevent weight gain after eating a big meal or the wrong carbs?

 The Chinese have a famous saying, “Take 100 steps after eating and live to 99” or 饭后百步走，活到九十九 (Fan hou bai bu zou, huo dao jiu shi jiu).
 This concept of going for a walk after eating is part of Chinese culture and helps to explain why obesity rates are so much lower in Asia.

-My study of the Chinese language and travel to China for cardiac conference lectures, over the last 28 years, finally led me to discover China’s Longevity Village where people are living exceptionally long, healthy lives.
+My study of the Chinese language and travel to China for cardiac conference lectures, over the last 32 years, finally led me to discover China’s Longevity Village where people are living exceptionally long, healthy lives.
 In this village, we noticed that people regularly took walks after eating.
-This prompted my curiosity about the potential health benefits, and I began to research the science behind it.
+Seeing the Chinese walk after meals prompted my curiosity about the potential health benefits, and I began to research the science behind it.

 The Glucose and Insulin Spikes